zirconeey/zirconeey.github.io/_pages/about.md

 # 🧪 Research Experiences

-* _Effects of Ranked-Based Scoring in College Entrance Examination on Involution of Highschool Students_, First Author, 31st Challenger Cup of Peking University, Special Prize.
+* _Effects of Ranked-Based Scoring in College Entrance Examination on Involution of Highschool Students_, First Co-Author, 31st Challenger Cup of Peking University, Special Prize.

   Cooperated with 5 other teammates and took main responsibility for data analysis and paper writing.
 * _Performance or Effort?
-The Effect of Inter-Team Competition on Intra-Team Peer Evaluation_, First Author, 32nd Challenger Cup of Peking University.
+The Effect of Inter-Team Competition on Intra-Team Peer Evaluation_, First Co-Author, 32nd Challenger Cup of Peking University.

   Cooperated with 2 other teammates and participated in experimental design, data analysis, and paper writing.
 * _Changes and Interventions: Property Fee Payment Behaviors_, Research Assistant, DBA Program Guided by Juanjuan Meng.